revendless/revendless-blogger-gadget/README.md

-# revendless-blogger-gadget
+# Revendless Blogger Gadget

-Revendless JS SDK Gadget for Google Bloggers
+Integrates the Revendless JavaScript SDK in Blogs powered by Google Bloggers.